systemjs/systemjs/README.md

   });
 ```

-In the `index.html` page we can then load a module from the baseURL folder with:
+In the `index.html` page we can then load a module with:

 ```html
 <script>